Lucent/health-data/theories.md

 * What best predicts whether a day will become a binge (> 2800)?
 Sugar intake the previous day?
 Being below current set point?
 * What conditions push the set point down?
 Are there magic months where I lose 3 lbs and don't regain it for a long time?

-Very open to use of LLMs for the purpose of estimating other nutrient data.
+Very open to [use of LLMs for the purpose of estimating other nutrient data](https://chat.openai.com/share/b77dc121-0580-4d66-9e67-131fb3b18a8a).
 "The following food named x has nutrient profile y.
 Estimate ingredients and ratio of PUFA to MUFA."
 OpenAI API key available for these requests.

+Slime Mold recommends [modeling as a control system](https://slimemoldtimemold.com/2022/03/15/control-and-correlation/) where control input has no correlation with modeled variables, but is instead a homeostatic mechanism.
+A day's macros or total consumed may have no correlation with previous or next days or any other available variable, but instead be correlated with a hidden variable, set point, that meanders slowly up or down.
+Much like RMR, a secret set point could be determined from the data and binges occur when I am below the set point.